OGGM/glacier-gallery/README.md

 # Glacier Gallery
-OGGM edu app: Photo gallery of various glacier types for more info, visit [edu.oggm.org](https://edu.oggm.org)
+OGGM edu app: Photo gallery of various glacier types for more information, visit [edu.oggm.org](https://edu.oggm.org)

-The aim of the app is to show and explain different types of glaciers and where they are located in the world.
+The app shows and explains different types of glaciers and where they are located in the world.
 The design is a map where the glaciers are marked and presented with photos.
+The user can choose between different languages.

+Improvements:
+The app would still profit from additional glacier presentations in regions that are not represented yet.
+Everyone who want to contribute is welcomed to add glacier photos and the glaciers' types into the [gallery_data.py](https://github.com/OGGM/glacier-gallery/blob/master/gallery_data.py) file.
+An important information to add is the RGI-Number, because information about the glaciers is gained from the [Randolph Glacier Inventory](https://www.glims.org/RGI/) within the app.

 Author:
 - [Zora Schirmeister](https://github.com/zschirmeister) (University of Innsbruck)